varneberg/Cheat-Sheets/INF140/INF140-MockExam.md

         Answer: B

-19. [_____] is  not  an  attack  technique  where  numerous  TCP  segments are spoofed with a bogus source address which is then sent to a server.
+19. _____ is  not  an  attack  technique  where  numerous  TCP  segments are spoofed with a bogus source address which is then sent to a server.

         A.  SYN flooding attack
         B.  ACK flooding attack
         C.  Fin flooding attack
         D.  Ping flooding attack

-        Answer: C
+        Answer: D

 20. Which of the protocol is not used at the network layer of the TCP/IP model?